GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-07.md

 Since these are new concepts, they can be somewhat challenging to learn.
 But if you focus on the core idea—**that Rust restricts arbitrary referencing behavior through single ownership**—understanding the design logic behind these concepts becomes much easier.

-In the next lesson, we will continue learning about Rust's ownership and lifetimes, specifically how to “borrow” data when you don’t want to transfer ownership and can’t use Copy semantics...
+In the next article, we will continue learning about Rust's ownership and lifetimes, specifically how to “borrow” data when you don’t want to transfer ownership and can’t use Copy semantics...

 ---